dudarev/cghub/cghub/docs/source/development.rst

         "selectOptions": False,
     })

-In case of refassem_short_name, study and dissease_abbr, complex queries with "OR" are allowed:
+In case of refassem_short_name, study and dissease_abbr, complex queries with "OR" are allowed (wildcard at start and end of string is supported):

 .. code-block:: python